Sunday 18th 8.00pm

 Sheku, the first black winner of the BBC Young Musician of the Year in 2016, played at the wedding of the Duke and Duchess of Sussex, while Isata has released her first album showcasing the music of Clara Schumann, which reached the top of the Classical Artists Chart.
 Their siblings Braimah, Konya and Aminata play violin and piano, while Jeneba and Mariatu play both cello and piano to a high standard.
 The family played at the Royal Variety Performance in December 2019, at the BAFTA Ceremony 2018, and appear in concert halls across the country.

-Kadiatu will be in conversation with the BBC Arts Correspondent, Will Gompertz.
+Kadiatu will be in conversation with the BBC Arts Editor, Will Gompertz.
 We look forward to a fantastic evening.